-Thanks to the support awarded by the Thales Foundation in 2016, the SUM Foundation has organised a new innovation innovation to enable 70 girls aged 14 to 21 to design and develop a project that meets a challenge their communities face.
+Thanks to the support awarded by the Thales Foundation in 2016, the SUM Foundation has organised a new innovation training to enable 70 girls aged 14 to 21 to design and develop a project that meets a challenge their communities face.

 In 2016, Evelyn Loredo, Head of Innovation at Thales in Mexico, was eager to engage with Mexican students in difficult neighborhoods.
 She thus submitted a pedagogical innovation project to the Thales Foundation in order to help these young people develop the skills needed for tomorrow’s careers and explore the fields of science and innovation.